styrserver/BestiaryArena-SuperMod-Loader/README.md

 - `mods/` - Local mod files, organized as follows:
   - `Official Mods/` - Core mods that provide essential gameplay enhancements and are included by default.
   - `Super Mods/` - Advanced mods with comprehensive features, included by default (see below for details).
+  - `OT Mods/` - Community and social mods, included by default (see below for details).
 - `popup/` - Extension popup UI
 - `background.js` - Background script for the extension
 - `manifest.json` - Extension manifest